 Studying abroad is an exciting, often life–changing, college experience.
 There’s a lot to think about and we want to help with a few tips for getting started.

-- How long do you want to be away?
-Some of UVM’s faculty–led programs abroad last just two weeks and other programs are a full semester.
+* How long do you want to be away?
+Some of UVM’s faculty–led programs abroad last just two weeks; the Oaxaca, Mexico and Belize programs are a full semester.
 Or maybe you’re interested in studying abroad for a summer, a semester or a year through a UVM exchange program or one of the several hundred external program offerings.

-- What foreign language skills will you need?
-Many faculty–led programs abroad do not require proficiency in another language; a few require proficiency at the intermediate level.
+* What foreign language skills will you need?
+Many faculty–led programs abroad, including the Belize semester program, do not require proficiency in another language; a few require proficiency at the intermediate level.
 Many semester, summer and academic year study abroad programs are taught in English, while some, including several exchange programs, require intermediate level proficiency.

-- Use your resources.
-Talk with an advisor here about the semester abroad programs or for faculty–led programs abroad Talk with a study abroad peer advisor or a study abroad professional advisor .
-For faculty–led programs abroad, review the frequently asked questions information at this page.
+* Use your resources.
+Talk with an advisor about the Oaxaca and Belize semester abroad programs or for faculty–led programs abroad Talk with a study abroad peer advisor or a study abroad professional advisor .
+For faculty–led programs abroad, review the frequently asked questions information.

 * Learn about the culture.
 When possible, learn more about the country you plan to visit by choosing relevant courses that fit within your curriculum.